eaudeweb/lcc-toolkit/README.md

 1. Attach to the web service:

-        $ docker-compose run --entrypoint bash web
+        $ docker-compose run web

 1. Create a superuser (for Ansible see https://gist.github.com/elleryq/9c70e08b1b2cecc636d6):

         $ docker-compose run --entrypoint bash web
         $ python manage.py createsuperuser

 That's it.
-You should now be able to access the app at http://localhost:8000.
+If you installed in production mode, you should be able to access the app at http://localhost:8000.
+If you installed in development mode, follow the next steps.

-## Debugging the application
+## Development setup

+Make sure you have the following settings configured correctly (these are the default values in the .example files, so you shouldn't have to change anything).

-* Set `DEBUG=on` in `web.env` file.
+* `DEBUG=on` in `web.env` file.

-* Update docker-compose.override.yml file `web` section with the following so that `docker-entrypoint.sh` is not executed:

-        entrypoint: ["/usr/bin/tail", "-f", "/dev/null"]
+* `entrypoint: bash` in the `docker-compose.override.yml` file's `web` section

+Then run the web service

+    $ docker-compose run web

-* Attach to the web service and run the following:
+and run the following:

         $ ./manage.py migrate
         $ ./manage.py load_fixtures